 Of course, Ops wasn’t happy with that.
 She wanted to avoid the same fate for their sixth child.
 Therefore, Ops hid the sixth child and gave Saturn a wrapped stone, pretending it was their actual sixth child Jupiter.
 Saturn, thus, swallowed a stone instead of their sixth child.

-According to the ancient Romans, Jupiter grew up and eventually returned to its parents.
+According to the ancient Romans, Jupiter grew up and eventually returned to his parents.
 After his father, Saturn, realized that he had a beautiful living child, he threw up his other five children.
 One of the children was, indeed, Pluto.
-All of the children of Saturn and Ops are seen as Olympian gods.
-You can see this as an essential part of the story of our Roman god.

-How Pluto became the God of the Underworld
+How Did Pluto Become the God of the Underworld?

 However, the Titans and their children started to fight.
 This is also known as the Titanomachy.
 The battle of the gods ended up being quite disastrous.
 It actually almost destroyed the universe.
 However, this would also mean the end of the existence of both the Titans and the Olympian gods.
 Therefore, the Titans gave up before it was too late.